-As a smart marketer, you know there’s no such thing as a magic button for creating mesmerizing copy, right?
+As a smart marketer, you know there’s no such thing as a magic button to help you write better copy, right?

 Compelling content that attracts, engages and converts only comes after shedding blood, sweat, tears, and a handful of hair surely?